tjkreutz/twitterlocation/README.md

 3. (else) Use user profile location if available
 4. (else) Use location of up to ten followers if available

-Make sure to install Tweepy, enter your own API keys in config.py, and catch exceptions when importing as a module.
+Make sure to install Tweepy and googlemaps, enter your own API keys in config.py, and catch exceptions when importing as a module.